wireapp/wire-server/src/how-to/associate/deeplink.rst

 From the administrator's (your) perspective:
 --------------------------------------------

+If you're using minio installed using the ansible code from `wire-server-deploy <https://github.com/wireapp/wire-server-deploy/blob/develop/ansible/>`__, then the `minio ansible playbook <https://github.com/wireapp/wire-server-deploy/blob/develop/ansible/minio.yml#L75-L88>`__ (make sure to override these variables) creates a json and a html file in the right format, and makes it accessible at ``https://assets.<domain>/public/deeplink.json`` and at ``https://assets.<domain>/public/deeplink.html``

-You need to create a ``.json`` file, and host it somewhere users can get to.
+Otherwise you need to create a ``.json`` file, and host it somewhere users can get to.
 This ``.json`` file needs to specify the URLs of your backend.
 For the production wire server that we host, the JSON would look like:

 .. code:: json